 The subject site is zoned C-G (General Commercial) zone, which does not allow for mixed-use development and specifically only permits a residential unit as a proprietors unit.
 The Zoning is currently inconsistent with the General Plan land use as the future zoning should be Downtown Center, which would accommodate mixed-use development at a density of 20-65 dwelling units/acre.
 In order to accommodate this type of development, the applicant requests amend the Official Zoning Map with approval of the PUD (Planned Unit Development) Overlay Zone on the 2.8 acres of vacant C-G (General Commercial) zoned property, which allows the applicant to establish flexible development standards and permitted uses insofar as it is consistent with the General Plan.
-Staff requested that the applicant incorporate the draft development standards of the Pueblo Viejo Revitalization Plan, which identifies this area as the Sixth Street Pueblo Viejo Zone and Cesar Chavez Pueblo Viejo Zone, except for unit size, parking, retail space height, residential first floor height, and public/common open space requirements.
+Staff requested that the applicant incorporate the draft development standards of the Pueblo Viejo Revitalization Plan, which identifies this area as the Sixth Street Pueblo Viejo Zone and Cesar Chavez Pueblo Viejo Zone.
+The project complies with the draft Development Standards of the Sixth Street Pueblo Viejo Zone, except for unit size, parking, retail space height, residential first floor height, and public/common open space requirements.